REHAB TO PERFORM

 At Rehab to Perform, the treatment plan always takes into account the athletic qualities necessary for the demands of the sport.
 We bridge that gap between rehab and performance.

-Growing up playing many sports, especially hockey, soccer, track and field and competing in CrossFit at national levels (2016 East Regionals), he has developed an expertise in functional training and in return to sport rehabilitation.
+Growing up playing many sports including hockey, soccer, track and field and competing in CrossFit at the national level, I have developed an expertise in functional training and sports injuries.

 Education and other courses:

 - MSc.
-Pht : Masters in Physiotherapy- Laval University, Quebec, Canada
+Pht : Master’s Degree in Physiotherapy- Université Laval, Québec, Canada

 - Cert.
 C-PS : Champion Performance Specialist